mantasu/uob-cv/notes.md

 $$(I\otimes K)_{h,w}=\sum_{n=-N}^N\sum_{m=-M}^MI_{h+n,w+m}K_{N+n,M+m}$$

 > We usually set a threshold for calculated gradient map to distinguish where the edge is.
+We may also upsample the image to enhance the features.

 If we use noise smoothing filter, instead of looking for an image gradient after applying the noise filter, we can take the derivative of the noise filter and then convolve it (because mathematically it's the same):